-After 35 minutes they were all still alive, so it seemed the secret was safe, and the commander in chief and his brain trust could get to work solving this latest crisis.
+After 35 minutes, they were all still alive, so it seemed the secret was safe, and the commander in chief and his brain trust could get to work solving this latest crisis.
 Many on the staff relished the idea of going down in history as being part of the cabinet that unified the nation in history's darkest hour; people were going to make movies about them for sure!

 When the personalities of the roundtable convened, they were briefed by a parade of experts about the unfolding situation beyond the walls of their miniature fortress.
 The razed cities and tens of millions of dead were expressed as figures in multimedia presentations by people just as insulated from the worldwide holocaust happening above their heads.
-The appointed head of FEMA Ted Summers was standing at the head of the conference room concluding his own slide show while the president leaned back in his chair and watched with an attentive expression on his face his aides were busy scribbling down notes in legal pads.
+The appointed head of FEMA Ted Summers was standing at the head of the conference room, concluding his own slide show while the President leaned back in his chair and watched with an attentive expression on his face his aides were busy scribbling down notes in legal pads.

 "Most estimates put the initial death toll at somewhere between fifty and one hundred million.
 Of course, this number will undoubtedly continue to rise as time goes on.
 Every major population center has been hit by over 50 megatons of warheads.
 The roadways including the interstate highway system, as well as the railway lines, and all the inland waterways are largely unusable.
 However, the good news is FEMA has in its store enough food to feed 75,000 people for up to 9 days."
 Summers said glumly.

-All at once everyone at the table clamored to speak first.
+All at once, everyone at the table clamored to speak first.
 Summers sighed and shuffled out of the room completely unnoticed

-"Mr. President I have an aggressive three-phase strategy that will put us on just the right footing!"
+"Mr. President, I have an aggressive three-phase strategy that will put us on just the right footing!"
 Ms. Elle Daneils confidently declared over the clashing voices.

-"First we got live on Facebook that way people can see you're ok.
+"First we got live on Facebook that way, people can see you're ok.
 Tell them that their commander in chief is still in charge and is using real-time data to deal with problems as they arise.
 You're also going to want to issue a rallying hashtag.
 I recommend something like #cantstopus #stillhere #ready2fight.
-Then after that go on the offensive tweet the enemy leaders and tell them, the worse is yet to come.
+Then after that, go on the offensive tweet the enemy leaders and tell them, the worse is yet to come.
 I suggest a reference to Pearl Harbor and 9/11.
-That way people will see you're in the fight too.
+That way, people will see you're in the fight too.
 Assure, unity, strike!
 One two three!
 Elle shouted with a defiant fist pump.

-"What do you mean?" asked Carter.
+"What do you mean?" asked Blaine

 The overly decorated officer handed him a phone.
 The President looked at the screen and read the message aloud.